-- The Chairperson of the Agency and/or Committee has a determining role where an issue in regard to a conflict of interest arises; - The ongoing obligation to disclose material interests as they arise applies even though the interest may have been already disclosed in the annual statement of interests; - Disclosures of material interests to fellow Agency and Committee members must be in writing; - If an Agency or Committee member is deemed to have a material interest, he/she must neither influence nor seek to influence any decision in relation to the matter, take no part in any consideration of the matter, absent him/herself from the meeting or that part of a meeting during which the matter is discussed and not vote on a decision relating to the matter.
+- The Chairperson of the Agency and/or Committee has a determining role where an issue in regard to a conflict of interest arises; - The ongoing obligation to disclose material interests as they arise applies even though the interest may have been already disclosed in the annual statement of interests; - Disclosures of material interests to fellow Agency and Committee members must be in writing;

-3 Section 5.6 of the Code of Practice for the Governance of State Bodies.
+&lt;sup>3 Section 5.6 of the Code of Practice for the Governance of State Bodies.

-4 Members of the Agency and the Investment Committee are holders of designated directorships pursuant to the Ethics Act in Public Office Act 1995 as amended by the Standards in Public Office Act 2001.
+&lt;sup>4 Members of the Agency and the Investment Committee are holders of designated directorships pursuant to the Ethics Act in Public Office Act 1995 as amended by the Standards in Public Office Act 2001.